Ayallore1995/nflyards/index.md

   </summary>
   {% gist f2cd7de45c81cca69fc04c151491ff89 %}
 </details>

-Similarly, I standardised the X, Y and Yardline features.
-I checked first if changes would keep the distributions same as before.
-No issues.

-Changes made to standardise:
-- Changing Direction of the plays to the Left if it is right.
-And switching the Coordinates, orientaion and other features dependent on the Direction of Play.
-- Changing the possession team as always Home team and the defense team as away
-- Creating a new feature Rusher to indicate if the player is the rusher or not
-- Standardising the yardline
-- Converting Direction from degrees to radians.
-The code is given below

 Now the data is all cleaned up and looking handsome, let’s see the basic stats